How Is the Smoking Gun Food Smoker Used and How Well Does It Work?

 What is a Handheld Smoking Device?

-But, a handheld smoker is not really a smoker in that regard.
+But, a handheld smoker like the Breville PolyScience The Smoking Gun is not really a smoker in that regard.
 Real smoking is slow and takes hours.
 Some people smoke their meats for up to 13 hours.
 A handheld smoker is more of a smoke infuser or smoke flavoring device.
-In principal this is a great idea.
-We love smoke flavor in our foods but we don't always want to grill outdoors!
+In principle this is a great idea.
+We love smoke flavor in our foods but we don’t always want to grill outdoors!
 And liquid smoke flavoring is not the same at all.
 So, why not an easy and portable way to put some smoke into our food?

 I’ve tried to gather together some resources on using The Smoking Gun food smoker to share here on CulinaryLore, but I had limited success.
 I have included some videos from Williams Sonoma with Chef Michael Voltaggio.
 Remember I mentioned Top Chef?
 Michael Voltaggio was the season six winner.
 He holds a Michelin Star and is the recipient of several awards, as well as being a finalist for James Beard Best New Restaurant award.
 He serves as Chef de Cuisine of The Dining Room at The Langham, Huntington Hotel & Spa in Pasadena.
 He hales from Frederick, Md. (my state!)
 In the videos below (parts one and two), he explains the use of The Smoking Gun and demonstrates how to use it.

 The Smoking Gun with Chef Michael Voltaggio, Part I

 The Smoking Gun with Chef Michael Voltaggio, Part II